- Why Research

 Brighton, United Kingdom

-Seeking to improve doctor-patient communication to reduce patient anxiety relating to treatment decisions.
+- Seeking to improve doctor-patient communication to reduce patient anxiety relating to genetic testing.

-This study focuses on an important component of patient care and if the tool is successful, it could be shared with medical institutions anywhere in the world.
+- This study focuses on an important component of patient care prior to and after genetic testing.
+If the tool is successful, it could be shared with medical institutions anywhere in the world.

 Dame Lesley Fallowfield is Professor of Psycho-oncology at Brighton & Sussex Medical School, University of Sussex where she is Director of the Sussex Health Outcomes Research & Education in Cancer (SHORE-C) group.
 Dame Lesley originally trained as a nurse at Guy’s Hospital, London but then did a BSc in Experimental Psychology at Sussex.
 Research for her doctorate examining the perceptual correlates of optic nerve damage in demyelinating diseases was completed at the Universities of Sussex and Cambridge.
 The death of a close friend from cancer in 1984 led to a career change; she joined a breast cancer surgeon, Professor Michael Baum in the King’s College Hospital, London, Clinical Trials Unit measuring the psychosocial sequelae of breast cancer.
 In 1991 she became the full-time Director of a Psychosocial Oncology Group and was awarded the first European Chair in Psycho-oncology from University College, London in 1997.
 Dame Lesley’s research interests are eclectic and include the measurement of quality of life in clinical trials of cancer therapy, the evaluation of interventions aimed at ameliorating the side-effects of treatments the training of communication skills for health care professionals in cancer and information materials for patients contemplating trial enrolment.
 She has developed many validated patient reported outcome measures that are used in many international breast cancer clinical trials, published over 400 papers, many book chapters and 3 text books.
 She lectures and runs training workshops throughout the world in psychosocial oncology, quality of life assessment and communication skills.
 In 2008 she was made a Fellow of the UK Academy of Medical Sciences.
 In 2016 she was made a Dame Commander of the Order of the British Empire by Queen Elizabeth II for services to psycho-oncology.